 The other thing about Battlefleet Gothic: Armada that feels like the age of sail is the time scale.
 Even with the speed set to its fastest, getting into position at the start of an engagement takes a fair old while.
 And then by the time the fleets make contact, there's so much micromanagement it can feel overwhelming even slowed down.
 It's deliberately paced this way, tempting you into mistakes and collisions that will cost you a capital ship with the population of a city inside it.

-If the original Chaos Gate was X-COM with space marines, then Chaos Gate: Daemonhunters is XCOM 2 with space marines.
+If the original Chaos Gate was 1994's X-COM with space marines, then Chaos Gate: Daemonhunters is 2016's XCOM 2 with space marines.
 It's not not shy about it.
-As days tick by on the map, one of your advisors (a tech-priest) builds things, and the other (an inquisitor) researches stuff.
-Three missions pop up and you choose the one with a reward you like (usually more servitors, because the tech-priest eats them or something), then your ship flies over to it.
+As the days tick by on the map, one of your advisors (a tech-priest) builds things, and the other (an inquisitor) researches stuff.
+Three missions pop up and you choose the one with a reward you like (usually more servitors, who go missing like the tech-priest eats them or something), then your ship flies over to it.
 There's overwatch, half-cover and full-cover, enemies who activate in clusters, and a guy who shows up once a month to tell you how much you suck.